 Note: This document contains side effect information about chlorhexidine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Acclean.
+Some dosage forms listed on this page may not apply to the brand name Acclean.

 Along with its needed effects, chlorhexidine topical (the active ingredient contained in Acclean) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking chlorhexidine topical:

 - Signs of allergic reaction (nasal congestion; shortness of breath or troubled breathing; skin rash, hives, or itching; or swelling of face

 Other side effects of Acclean

 Some side effects of chlorhexidine topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - staining of teeth, mouth, tooth fillings, and dentures or other mouth appliances